ClappFormOrg/ClappFormOrg.github.io/README.md

 If a value needs to be added to the query one may use the following types: string (text), number or value from a key.
 Text needs to be surrounded by double quotes and to select the value from a key the name needs to be proceeded by a $ sign.
 For example `"value": "$price"`.

 # Global Values
-At this time of writing there is one global variable that can be used in the query builder. `"$USER"` will be replaced with the id of the user in the database.
-This way you can make dashboards user-specific.
+At this time of writing there are several global variables that can be used in the query builder. `"$USER"` will be replaced with the id of the user in the database.
+This way you can make dashboards user-specific. `"$DEEP_DIVE"` provide access to the values of a chart when you click on this specific chart. the key will be replaced with the actual value.
+For exmaple if the chart contains information regarding an address and you want to use this key value use: `"$DEEP_DIVE.address"`.
+The last global varaible is the `"$ID"`, using this the id in the url will be extracted and replaced in the database with this value.

 # Stage types
 ## Left join